 The UC Berkeley Graduate Division requires that all applicants who received their degrees from countries in which the official language is not English submit official evidence of English Language Proficiency regardless of the school's language of instruction.

 To satisfy the English Language Proficiency Requirement applicants must fulfill one of the following:

-Proof of a valid degree from an accredited institution, comparable to the four-year Bachelor's Degree from UC Berkeley.
+Minimum degree comparable to the four-year Bachelor's Degree from UC Berkeley.
+You must provide proof of a valid degree from an accredited institution.
 Applicants should have sufficient training to undertake graduate study in the chosen field and a satisfactory scholastic average, usually a minimum of 3.0 in upper division work.

 Applicants need to demonstrate a strong quantitative background including linear algebra, multivariate calculus, differential equations, numerical analysis, and advanced statistics and probability.
 Check the Prerequisite Course List for details.
 You should also have prior exposure in computer programming (C, C++) and familiarity with computers as a computational and management tool.